filecoin-project/filecoin-docs/docs/get-started/lotus/switch-networks.md

 ---
 title: 'Lotus: switch networks'
-description: There may be times, particularly when testing, where you wish to switch to a different Filecoin network or need to reconnect to a testing network after a network reset.
-This guide will show you how to switch between various Filecoin networks with Lotus.
+description: This guide will show you how to switch between various Filecoin networks with Lotus, depending on your testing or development needs.
 breadcrumb: Switch networks
 ---